willcl-ark/bitcoin/contrib/holepunch/README.md

-By default, the sidecar connects to the coordinator at `116.202.23.118:57996`, binds a fresh rendezvous port for each registration, and proxies to local bitcoind at `127.0.0.1:8333`.
-Use `--bitcoind-host` if bitcoind listens somewhere else.
+By default, the sidecar connects to the coordinator at `116.202.23.118:57996`, binds a fresh rendezvous port for each registration, joins the `main` network lobby, and proxies to local bitcoind at `127.0.0.1:8333`.
+Use `--bitcoind-host` if bitcoind listens somewhere else, and `--network` for another lobby such as `signet` or `testnet4`.

 On the side that the coordinator logs as `role=initiator`, the sidecar tries to make Core open an outbound connection to a temporary loopback listener by